Faculty & Staff

 Stephanie Penta is a first-year PhD student in Clinical Psychology at Toronto Metropolitan University (formerly Ryerson University).
 In 2019, Stephanie completed her BSc in Honours Psychology at the University of Waterloo.
 In 2024, she completed her MA in Clinical Psychology at Toronto Metropolitan University.
 Stephanie’s research interests include exploring risk and protective factors for substance use and addiction and evaluating related treatments.

-Anurada Amarasekera is in the first year of her Master’s in Clinical Psychology at Toronto Metropolitan University.
-She completed her BA in Honours Psychology at Simon Fraser University.
-Anurada’s research interests include using community-based participatory research (CBPR) to better understand substance use disparities endured by multiple minoritized populations, in particular, 2SLGBTQ+ South Asian young adults.
+Anurada Amarasekera is a second year Masters student in Clinical Psychology at Toronto Metropolitan University.
+In 2022, Anurada completed her BA in Honours Psychology at Simon Fraser University.
+Their research interests include using community-based participatory action research (CBPR) to better understand substance use disparities endured by multiple minoritized populations, in particular, 2SLGBTQ+ South Asian young adults.

 (she/her)